mmmangooo/Milestone-Project2/README.md

 Every page except for landing page contains a navigation bar and a logo .
 The navigation bar collapses to hamburger menu on smaller screens to ensure responsiveness.
 Each page (apart from landing page) also contains a footer with copyright information and links to the different pages on the site, to provide navigation possibilites to the user from the bottom of the pages also.
+In the bottom of the footer there are links to the sites where the icons used on the sides are from.
+These links are a requirement from the sites in order for the icons to be permitted to be used.

 ### Index/landing
 The index/landing page features a background image of a family walking on a forest road, chosen to create an immediate emotional connection to the purpose of the site